 This equation is the bridge between the bulk properties of the sample ($\chi$) and the response of an individual atom to the applied light ($\alpha$).

 The exact form of $\alpha$ is determined by the internal structure of the atom and the nature of the light.
 We will see a specific example in later chapters.
-In the interim we note that the refractive index $n$ and the dielectric constant $\epsilon$ (one of the commonplace definitions) are related to susceptibility as follows,
+In the interim we note that the refractive index $n$ and the dielectric constant $\epsilon$ (one of the commonplace definitions) are related to susceptibility as follows:

 (Equation)

 Equation~\eq{LLLAW} may be cast in various forms in terms of these quantities.
-Two of them, Clausius-Mossotti relation and Lorentz-Lorenz formula, have been used apparently successfully for over a century to analyze dielectric properties of dense material samples.
+Two of them, the Clausius-Mossotti relation and the Lorentz-Lorenz formula, have apparently been successfully used for over a century to analyze dielectric properties of dense material samples.

 \section{Interaction of a two-level atom with a classical field}

-Now let us get back to the problem of the response of a quantum two-level atom to a classical electric field, one of the simplest models for the atom-field interaction.
+Now let us get back to the problem of the response of a quantum two-level atom to a classical electric field: one of the simplest models for the atom-field interaction.
 The semiclassical model allows us to extract essential features of atom-field interactions and provides rather satisfactory explanations to many optical phenomena.
 As a matter of fact, most of our research is primarily based on this model.
 Therefore, it is worthwhile to recap some core concepts here.

 \subsection{Einstein $A$ and $B$ coefficients}